Skip to main content

 Format: Four quadrants, three bullets each, plus a one-sentence summary.

 Video prompts flip the grammar again.
-Sora 2 and similar video models respond better to a natural-language storyboard — scene, camera motion, lighting, pacing, and duration — than to a stack of flags.
-Describe the shot the way you'd brief a cinematographer: "slow dolly-in on a founder at a standing desk, warm morning light, 8 seconds, cinematic."
+Sora-class models respond better to a natural-language storyboard — scene, camera motion, lighting, pacing, duration — than to a stack of flags.
+Describe the shot the way you would brief a cinematographer: "slow dolly-in on a founder at a standing desk, warm morning light, 8 seconds, cinematic."

 Medium What the prompt rewards Best starting points

-Image (Midjourney) Sensory detail + --ar, --stylize, --chaos flags prompts.chat, PromptHero
+Image (Midjourney) Sensory detail plus --ar, --stylize, --chaos flags prompts.chat, PromptHero

-Image (DALL-E / Stable Diffusion) Description + negative prompts PromptHero, Taskade /prompts
+Image (DALL-E / Stable Diffusion) Description plus negative prompts PromptHero, Taskade prompts

-Video (Sora 2 and similar) Natural-language storyboard: scene, camera, lighting, duration Taskade /prompts, scene-description prompting
+Video (Sora and similar) Natural-language storyboard: scene, camera, lighting, duration Scene-description prompting, Taskade prompts

 2022Hacks 2023Templates 2024Libraries 2025Marketplaces & IDEs 2026Context Engineering